Breastfeeding is Hard Enough, Be Sure to Avoid These Breastfeeding Mistakes that can Quickly Affect Your Milk Supply!

 Giving A Relief Bottle At Night Or Skipping Night Time Feedings

 Some very helpful daddies will offer to take on the role of nighttime feeder and give relief bottles so mom can get a full night’s rest.
 A full night’s rest is terrific, but you have to remember the number one reason for low milk supply is not breastfeeding often enough.
 When you go a whole night without removing any milk, it tells your body that it’s overproducing and milk production will get cut.
+Going long stretches without removing your milk can also bring back your monthly cycle as your body switches back to reproductive mode.
+It can also cause mastitis and ultimately can lead your body to start shutting down milk production!

 Tips for nighttime feedings: